ElektraInitiative/PermaplanT/doc/tests/README.md

 The software testing strategy aims to ensure the delivery of high-quality software by employing a comprehensive testing approach throughout the development lifecycle.
 This strategy combines various testing types and levels to validate the functionality, performance, and security of the software.

-The testing approach for PermaplanT will follow a mix of unit testing, integration testing, and manual testing.
+The testing approach for PermaplanT will follow a mix of unit testing, integration testing, and system testing.
 Unit testing will be conducted for individual components and functions to ensure that they are working as expected.
 Integration testing will be conducted for API endpoints and interactions between components to ensure that they are functioning correctly together.
-Manual testing will be conducted for end-to-end functionality and overall user experience.
+System tests will be conducted as manual tests and automated e2e tests.

 ## Objectives